Q. Which airport should I fly into for this tour?

 Q. What else should I budget for?

 A. A fuel surcharge of U.S. $25 per night per person may be applied if fuel prices exceed U.S.$100/barrel, or U.S. $50 per night if fuel prices exceed U.S.$150/barrel.
 Please note that this is set by the ship and is out of our control whether this is charged or waived.
+To date, this has never been charged to our passengers.

-Q. Can I pay in installments?
+Q. Can I pay off the tour cost in installments?

 A. You absolutely can!